himadric/graphql-wrapper-epib2bcommerce/README.md

 ### Running the application in Heroku
 Follow the below steps to deploy and run the application in Heroku
-* Clone the repository
-* Create an account in [Heroku](https://Heroku.com) if you do not have it already
+* Create an account in [Heroku](https://Heroku.com) if you do not have it already.
-* Download [Heroku Cli](https://devcenter.heroku.com/articles/heroku-cli) if you do not have it already
+* Download [Heroku Cli](https://devcenter.heroku.com/articles/heroku-cli) if you do not have it already.
-* Open the application in VS Code
+* Open the application in VS Code.
+* Make sure you have git client intalled.
+If not [download](https://git-scm.com/) and install.
-* Login to Heroku (command: heroku login).
-It will open up the browser for you to login
+* Login to Heroku.
+It will open up the browser for you to login.
+** heroku login
+* Clone the repository to your local machine
+** heroku git:clone -a graphql-wrapper-epib2bcommerce
-*
+* Change directory
+** cd graphql-wrapper-epib2bcommerce
+* Deploy to Heroku using below commands
+** git add .
+** git commit -am "commit comment"
+** git push heroku master
+* Run the application with below command
+** heroku open